 What to pay and when

-The holding deposit is money you pay to a landlord or agent to confirm you would like to take the accommodation having previously viewed it.
+The holding deposit (the equivalent of 1 week’s rent) is money you pay to a landlord or agent to confirm you would like to take the accommodation having previously viewed it.

-The damage deposit can be the equivalent of 6-8 weeks’ rent.
-It is money that is kept separate from your rent and is there to cover the landlord for any damage that may be incurred, or in case you do not pay your rent.
-If your contract is an Assured Shorthold Tenancy, your landlord will need to use a deposit protection scheme.
+The damage deposit (the equivalent of 5 weeks’ rent) is money that is kept separate from your rent and is there to cover the landlord for any damage that may be incurred, or in case you do not pay your rent.
+If your contract is an Assured Shorthold Tenancy, your landlord will need to use a Deposit Protection Scheme

-The first rent payment will be the first month’s rent If you have a UK-based guarantor.
-If you do not have a guarantor you may be asked to pay six months rent up front before you move in.
+The first rent payment will be the first month’s rent if you have a UK-based guarantor.
+If you do not have a guarantor you may be asked to pay 6 months’ rent up front before you move in.
 Rent is usually advertised weekly, but paid monthly.
-This can be confusing as a calendar month is more than 4 weeks!
+This can be confusing as a calendar month is more than 4 weeks.

 Documents and contracts